dogmaticdev/IRON/README.md

 ```
 ?
 Print &Print &Something_Else
 ```
-In this case, "&Print" is the first option and "&Something_Else" is the second option.
+In this case, "&Print" is the "if string is print" option and "&Something_Else" is the "if string is not print" option.

 # "^"
-"^" prints the word that is in memory then looks at the next word in memory.
+"^" prints the word that is in the source code file then jumps to the next word in the source code file.

 # "*"
-"*" loads the next word in memory to the main variable and looks at the next word in memory.
+"*" stores the word in the source code file to the register and jumps to the next word in the source code file.
 It doesn't print anything out and is used to skip words.
 Ex: "turn 8bit param1"
 Before: "+"
 ```
-Variable: turn
+Register: turn
-Memory: 8bit
+Source Code Word: 8bit
 ```
-After:
+After: "+"
 ```
-Variable: 8bit
+Register: 8bit
-Memory: param1
+Source Code Word: param1
 ```

+# "<" and "("
+These two symbols both serve the same purpose, they each store the current Source Code Word into memory.
+This does not affect the Register or the Source Code Word.

+To print either Variable into the output, use the closing ">" or ")" respectively.
+This is used to save a word in the Source Code for later.

 This is database code that I have written as an example:
 ```